24-28 October 2022, Santa Fe, NM

 - Harassment, intimidation, or discrimination includes offensive comments and actions related to age, gender and gender identity, sexual orientation, disability, physical appearance, body size, race, religion; sexual images in public spaces; deliberate intimidation, stalking, or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.

-- If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately:
+- If you are the subject of unacceptable behavior or have witnessed any such behavior, please immediately either:

 - If you witness or experience behavior that constitutes an immediate and serious threat, please call 911.